 TEAM BUILDING IMPLEMENTATION

-Many companies now recognize the need to adopt World Class operations technologies and practices.
+Many companies now recognize the need to adopt World Class operations, technologies, and practices.
 But efforts to implement these programs are frequently stymied.
 Management can become disillusioned.
-Programs to build World Class capabilities, so vital to the continued health and success of the organization, become stalled and may disappear.
+Programs to build World Class capabilities, so vital to the organizations continued health and success may become stalled disappear.

-To set and steer an organization’s course today requires one thing above all—teamwork.
-Teams are at the center of all effective World Class technologies and practices, such as Six Sigma, Lean, and Effective Resource Planning (ERP).
-Teams represent the single most important structure available to mobilize a department or organization to maximum effectiveness.
+To set and steer an organization’s course today requires one thing above all: teamwork.
+Teams are at the center of all effective World Class technologies and practices, such as Six Sigma, Lean, and Enterprise Resource Planning (ERP).
 The challenge is to take a group of diverse individuals and create a cohesive team capable of World Class performance.

 WHAT IS TEAM BUILDING?